 According to a 2021 TINYpulse survey, remote employees experience the highest level of burnout (85.65%, 24% more than in person) when compared with in-person or hybrid employees.
 In addition, a 2021 FlexJobs survey on remote work found that overworking and struggling to unplug are the biggest challenge for remote workers.

-In order to stay sharp and happy working from home, you’ll need to institute some home office rules and routines.
-These tips from the Skillcrush staff will help keep your productivity firing and make sure you actually get the work/life balance that working from home promises.
+In order to stay sharp and happy working from home, it may help to institute some home office rules and routines to make sure you develop healthier and better boundaries.